Stamp Duty Holiday – What Does It Mean for Buy to Let Investors?

 Stamp duty can be calculated either manually or with the help of a stamp duty calculator.
 At RWinvest we have our own stamp duty calculator – however, the percentages included in this calculator are not yet up to date with the recent stamp duty rules.
 If you would like to work out your potential buy to let tax payments during the stamp duty holiday, the guide on the right-hand side offers the relevant information.

-How Much Will Buyers Save With the New Stamp duty?
+How Much Will Buyers Save With the New Stamp Duty?

 The new UK stamp duty cut could save buyers as much as £15,000, which is the amount usually payable on a second buy to live property worth £500,000.
 Even when buying a buy to live home worth £200,000, buyers would normally need to pay £1,500 in tax, whereas they’ll save this money during the stamp duty cut.